Emissivity Segmentation Computer Vision Project

 Further information about the project can be found here: https://gitlab.lrz.de/ge36bob/emissivity-segmentation

-Trained Model API
+Use This Trained Model

 Cite This Project